In Photoshop, you can change the color of anything. And there are a lot of different tools available to do it.

 Drag the sliders to the left or right to change colors.

 Now you know how to change color in Photoshop.
 Whenever you want to change a color, start by making a selection and take your time.
 The quality of your selection decides if the end result will look natural.

 Also, don’t forget to match the lightness with contrast.
 Everything has to look realistic for a convincing end result.

-Check out how to do this cool bend and warp trick on Photoshop next!
+Check out how to use color dodge or do this cool bend and warp trick in Photoshop next!